alswang18/zendesk_coding_test/README.md

 pip install poetry==1.1.11
 poetry install

+# This repo runs a lot of scripts using the Makefile, so please read it to understand
+# what these commands do
 # just run tests, can put .env details in CLI if you don't want to configure it.
 make demo-script-test

 # run the app, can put .env details in CLI if you don't want to configure it.
 make demo-script-run

+# before committing changes, run the following and make sure everything passes
+make pre-commit
+make test
 ```

 **Go to localhost:8000**